Mormon missionary: Temple attendance

 Before beginning their mission, prospective male missionaries are usually ordained to the office of an elder in the Melchizedek Priesthood (if they do not hold this office already).
 All missionaries are set apart by the laying on of hands to preach the gospel; this is usually performed by the missionary's stake president.
 Prospective missionaries also usually attend the temple for the first time to receive their endowment if they have not already done so.

 Training

-Newly called missionaries attend a short training period at one of 10 church Missionary Training Centers (MTCs) worldwide.
+Newly called missionaries attend a short training period at one of the church's 11 MTCs worldwide.
 The largest MTC is located in Provo, Utah, adjacent to Brigham Young University.
 Missionaries who will not be learning a language in order to serve their missions spend three weeks at an MTC where they practice using proselytizing materials, learn expected conduct, and study the scriptures.
 Missionaries bound for foreign-language missions spend six to nine weeks at an MTC, depending on the language to be learned.
 During this period, they are encouraged not to speak in their native tongue but rather to immerse themselves in the new language.